gravitational/teleport/docs/5.0/kubernetes-access.md

 ## Setup

-Connecting the Teleport proxy to Kubernetes
+Connecting the Teleport proxy to Kubernetes.

+Teleport Auth And Proxy can be ran anywhere (inside or outside of k8s).
+The Teleport proxy must have `kube_listen_addr` set.

+- Options for connecting k8s clusters:
+    - `kubernetes_service` in a pod [Using our Helm Chart](https://github.com/gravitational/teleport/blob/master/examples/chart/teleport-kube-agent/README.md)
+    - `kubernetes_service` elsewhere, with kubeconfig.
+Use [get-kubeconfig.sh](https://github.com/gravitational/teleport/blob/master/examples/k8s-auth/) for building kubeconfigs

 There are two options for setting up Teleport to access Kubernetes: